 - 9.13.1.
-To be eligible for a postgraduate taught award, a student must: - a) meet the requirements for the validated course of study for which they are registered; - b) meet the minimum credit requirements for the award; - c) meet the requirements for the duration of registration. - d) meet the minimum credit value at the level of the award; meet the requirements for a named exit award approved at validation can be at any level from 4-7
+To be eligible for a postgraduate taught award, a student must: - a) meet the requirements for the validated course of study for which they are registered; - b) meet the minimum credit requirements for the award; - c) meet the requirements for the duration of registration. - d) meet the minimum credit value at the level of the award; meet the requirements for a named exit award approved at validation

-Qualification Total Credits Level 7 credits

-Certificate of Personal and Professional Development 60 n/a

-PG Certificate 60 n/a n/a 60

-PG Diploma 120 n/a n/a 120

-Integrated Masters Degree 120 at Level 4 120 at Level 5 120 120
+Qualification Total Credits Permitted RPL Credits Level 6 Credits Level 7 credits Certificate of Personal and Professional Development 60 n/a PG Certificate 60 n/a n/a 60 PG Diploma 120 n/a n/a 120 Integrated Masters Degree 120 at Level 4 120 at Level 5 120 120

-Qualification Total Credits Permitted RPL Credits Level 6 Credits Level 7 credits Masters Degree 180 100 NB RPL may not be applied to any Dissertation/ Project/ Capstone Project module. n/a 180 Extended Masters Degree 180 n/a n/a 180 Master of Fine Arts 240 100 n/a 240
+Qualification Total Credits Permitted RPL Credits Level 6 Credits Level 7 credits Masters Degree 100 NB RPL may not be applied to any Dissertation/ Project/ Capstone Project module. n/a 180 Extended Masters Degree 180 n/a n/a 180 Master of Fine Arts 240 100 n/a 240